httpiago/calculator-webapp-challenge/README.md

 All programmers build a calculator app to train at some point in their career.
 Here's mine. 🔢

+**REMEMBER: It's a challenge, try your best and don't look for help on the internet!**

 ## Roadmap

 - Install Parcel, Redux, TypeScript and Less.